qualityshepherd/brine/assets/posts/southern_coast.md

 Among its treasures was a **Sylph Ring**—a pewter band marked with the fae rune for air that summons gentle winds.
 Carved on a board just above the waterline is "Pesh was here" [#1405].

-**1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Sharp`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
+**1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Honest, Sharp`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
 The work is hard, but the marsh provides for those who know its ways.

-Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Hopeful`).
+Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Yearning, Hopeful`).
 They can name every pool, predict the weather by the reeds' sway, and find paths where others see only mire.
 Yde guides herb-seekers and the occasional northern merchant, while the purple bog orchids that grow near their operation fetch a fine price—though Pete never picks the ones with silver stems.

 ### HEXTRAS